Wide Neural Networks Forget Less Catastrophically: Analysis

-To analyze the directions of the gradients for different tasks, in Fig.~\ref{fig:ortho}, we plot the angle between the gradient vector at the minimum of the first task and that of the subsequent tasks for various width factors.
+Hence, the one-step forgetting is small if we have near-orthogonal gradients for the two tasks.
+The next question is whether widening the network increases the gradient orthogonality.
+Empirically, to study the directions of the gradients for different tasks, in Figure~\ref{fig:ortho}, we plot the angle between the gradient vector at the minimum of the first task and that of the subsequent tasks for various width factors.
 For this figure, we concatenate the gradients from all the layers into one vector.
 It can be seen from the figure that the gradients at the minimum of subsequent tasks become more orthogonal to the gradients at the minimum of the first task as we increase the width.
 This trend also holds when the gradients of other tasks are used as reference (\emph{i.e.}) the gradients at the minimum of tasks $>$ 2 also become orthogonal to the gradients at the minimum of task 2.
 Refer to the appendix for these results.
 Since the gradients of different tasks generally become more orthogonal for the wider networks, the reduction in forgetting can be attributed to this orthogonalization.